vsbrt/python-beginners-excersises/README.md

 29.Using the higher order function filter(), define a function filter_long_words() that takes a list of words and an integer n and returns the list of words that are longer than n.

 30.Represent a small bilingual lexicon as a Python dictionary in the following fashion {"merry":"god", "christmas":"jul", "and":"och", "happy":gott", "new":"nytt", "year":"år"} and use it to translate your Christmas cards from English into Swedish.
 Use the higher order function map() to write a function translate() that takes a list of English words and returns a list of Swedish words.

+31.Implement the higher order functions map(), filter() and reduce().
+(They are built-in but writing them yourself may be a good exercise.)

+32.Write a version of a palindrome recogniser that accepts a file name from the user, reads each line, and prints the line to the screen if it is a palindrome.

+33.According to Wikipedia, a semordnilap is a word or phrase that spells a different word or phrase backwards. ("Semordnilap" is itself "palindromes" spelled backwards.)
+Write a semordnilap recogniser that accepts a file name (pointing to a list of words) from the user and finds and prints all pairs of words that are semordnilaps to the screen.
+For example, if "stressed" and "desserts" is part of the word list, the the output should include the pair "stressed desserts".
+Note, by the way, that each pair by itself forms a palindrome!

+34.Write a procedure char_freq_table() that, when run in a terminal, accepts a file name from the user, builds a frequency listing of the characters contained in the file, and prints a sorted and nicely formatted character frequency table to the screen.